Gerontological Nursing Competencies (GNCs)

 There are two courses offered in a sequential pathway:

-1. Essential GNCs Course
+- Essential GNCs Course

-2. Enhanced Leadership GNCs Course
+- Enhanced Leadership GNCs Course

+As well as facilitation by gerontological researchers in the workshops and online, every participant is allocated an expert mentor from practice to provide support and guidance throughout the course.
 At the end of the program, participants will attain specialised gerontological nursing knowledge and skills required to work effectively with older people and their families.
 The outcome of completing the GNCs program is a portfolio of evidence for essential or enhanced level of specialist practice.

 The GNCs program provides a career pathway for new graduates, early career and experienced registered nurses working in community, acute and residential aged care.
 The evidence in the portfolio will be a combination of work-based and professional development activities.